-Ductwork shall be inspected at weekly intervals.
-Based on recorded observations of accumulations, the inspection frequency may be decreased to no less than once per month.
+Ductwork shall be inspected at one-week intervals.
+Based on recorded observations of accumulations, the inspection frequency may be decreased but not less than once per month.
 If four consecutive weekly inspections detect no visible accumulation of Dust, the frequency of inspections may be reduced to once per month.
 However, if the Dust-collection system malfunctions, is damaged, or is changed, inspections shall once again be done weekly until it is clear that the malfunction, damage, or change and subsequent operation of the collection system did not result in any visible accumulation of Dust.
-If Dust accumulation is observed, any causes must be determined and corrected.
+If Dust accumulations are observed, the causes must be determined and corrected.

-Where Dust accumulations are found, they shall be cleaned out using a nonsparking tool or an acceptable vacuum system with conductive or anti-static hose and tools.
+Where Dust accumulations are found, they shall be cleaned out using a non-sparking tool or an acceptable vacuum system with conductive or anti-static hose and tools.